Home

 Join us for our upcoming art classes:

-🧶Crochet Class – Tuesday, April 15 at 5PM
+🎨Painting Class – Tuesday, May 20th at 5PM

-🎨 Painting Class – Wednesday, April 23 at 5PM
+🎨Youth Painting Class – Tuesday, June 3rd at 5PM

 These beginner classes are a fantastic way to unleash your creativity and create stunning masterpieces—no experience needed!
 They are completely free, with all supplies provided thanks to a generous grant from the Tennessee Arts Commission and coordinated through the Southeast Tennessee Development District.